avnish98/market-dashboard/README.md

 ## User Dashboard
 Stores data of stocks owned by user.
-Displays metrics like Stop loss and profit exit.
+Displays metrics like Stop loss and profit exit (dynamic).